gatling/gatling-funspec-demo/README.md

 # Running the example.

-All you need to do to run the example is clone this repository and then `sbt test` in the project root.
+All you need to do to run the example is clone this repository and then in the project root

+* `sbt test` runs the TraditionalUnitTest
+* `sbt gatling:test`runs the GatlingFunSpecExample

 However since this project is based on future functionality you will need to clone and build some snapshots to get it to work until Gatling 2.2.0 is officially released